statisticsnorway/cra-template-dapla-react-app/README.md

 `C:/code/react-templates/cra-template-dapla-react-app`, the command would be `yarn create react-app new-dapla-app --scripts-version react-scripts@3.4.0 --template file:C:/code/react-templates/cra-template-dapla-react-app`.

 **Note** on why specifying `react-scripts@3.4.0`.
-At the moment `3.4.1` is the current version and it does not support coverage reporting after tests in a CI environment, so until that is resolved, we use version `3.4.0`.
+At the moment `3.4.1` introduced a bug that causes coverage reporting after tests in a CI environment to not work, so until that is resolved, we use version `3.4.0`.
+Issue #8689 and #9322 on the GitHub page of create-react-app explains the problem.

 ### From npm
 _Coming soon!_